KMPH-TV: KMPH-TV subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed:

 KMPH-CD subchannel

 In October 2009, KMPH began carrying This TV on digital subchannel 26.2.
 On October 31, 2015, Comet began airing on 26.3.

 On October 1, 2019, KMPH-DT2 became an affiliate of Dabl, replacing This TV.

 Analog-to-digital conversion

-KMPH-TV shut down its analog signal, over UHF channel 26, on June 12, 2009, the official date in which full-power television in the United States transitioned from analog to digital broadcasts under federal mandate.
-The station's digital signal remained on its pre-transition UHF channel 28.
-Through the use of PSIP, digital television receivers display the station's virtual channel as its former UHF analog channel 26.
+KMPH-TV shut down its analog signal, over UHF channel 26, on June 12, 2009, the official date on which full-power television in the United States transitioned from analog to digital broadcasts under federal mandate.
+The station's digital signal remained on its pre-transition UHF channel 28, using virtual channel 26.

 Out of market coverage

 KMPH-TV's focus is on the San Joaquin Valley and Central California.
 The station's signal is receivable as far way as the Bakersfield area; however, local Fox affiliate and sister station KBFX-CD (itself once a KMPH repeater) is the only Fox station carried by cable providers in the Bakersfield market.
 Through its translator, KMPH-TV's signal extends northward to Merced, Mariposa and the southern Sierra Nevada, and sometimes can be received in Monterey County for those who live just north of King City.
 KMPH-TV has been received over the air sometimes in eastern Kern County (Ridgecrest) and San Luis Obispo.